 We were the only Chinese looking customers there.
 I initially feared that I might have problems ordering.
 However, they were extremely helpful and could see that we are unfamiliar with the menu.

 However, I also felt uneasy about being pushed.
 I felt there were an certain unnecessary degree of hardselling.
 It was when I ordered ONE chicken and ONE lamb and they will repeat TWO chicken and TWO lamb.
 I then repeated ONE … and they repeated TWO … this went back and forth for like five times.
 LOL!
-It sure made me uneasy, awkward and embarassed especially when I had friends there too.
-More on following page.
-Click here to continue reading
+It sure made me uneasy, awkward and embarrassed especially when I had friends there too. (more…)

 Some of you may remember this.
 This was way back in spring last year when we went for a little vacation in Seattle where we came across the first time the Vietnamese Seven Courses of Beef at the Tamarind Tree.
 It was one of the most memorable dinners we ever had.
 We lamented the fact that there is no Vietnamese restaurant like the Tamarind Tree in Vancouver.